Why are Sri Lankans protesting in the streets?

 Why is there an economic crisis in Sri Lanka?

-Sri Lanka's problems come down to the fact its foreign currency reserves have virtually run dry.
+Sri Lanka's problems come down to the fact that its foreign currency reserves have virtually run dry.

 It means it cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.